This Website

 Here's another rare Lone Star offering from Jim.
 The Cowpoke Junior.
 I wonder why this Cap Gun is so rare?
 Sometimes the lesser guns don't get collected as much and therefore just get "lost in the cracks."

-Photo by Jim Manning of JM Toys, one of our advertisers
+Photo by Jim Manning of JM Toys

 Lone Star Cowpoke